Cajón: Contemporary music

-In the 2000s (decade), the cajón is heard extensively in Coastal Peruvian musical styles such as Tondero, Zamacueca and Peruvian Waltz, Spanish modern Flamenco and certain styles of modern Cuban Rumba.
+In the 2000s (decade), the cajón was heard extensively in Coastal Peruvian musical styles such as Tondero, Zamacueca and Peruvian Waltz, Spanish modern Flamenco and certain styles of modern Cuban Rumba.
 The modern cajón is often used to accompany a solo acoustic guitar or piano.
 The cajón is becoming rapidly popular in blues, pop, rock, funk, world music, jazz, etc. The cajón is often used as a bass drum by bands instead of a full drum kit when performing in minimalist settings, as the cajón can simultaneously serve as both a bass drum and a seat for the drummer.
-Though occasionally played by some bands in place of the bodhrán, the cajón has not become a popular instrument in the folk music of Ireland, where the quieter and higher-pitched bodhrán traditional frame drum serves the same purpose, and has a unique playing style.
+Though occasionally played by some bands in place of the bodhrán, the cajón has become a popular instrument in the folk music of Ireland, where the quieter and higher-pitched bodhrán traditional frame drum serves the same purpose, and has a unique playing style.

 Playing styles

 The player sits astride the box, tilting it at an angle while striking the head between their knees.
 The percussionist can play the sides with the top of their palms and fingers for additional sounds.
+Some harder hitting players use protective drumming gloves to protect their hands from bruises and blisters.
 Some percussionists attach a bass drum pedal to the instrument, enabling them to play it with a single foot.
+There are also lap cajons (which are smaller and more portable) that sit on the lap of the musician.

 The instrument has been played not only with hands, but also with plastic and metal brushes, as used for drum kits, for example with the Pen Technique, developed by Patrizio Migliarini, which allows the musician to play jazz and funky rhythms with a completeness and dynamic richness close to that of a drums, through the use of metal brushes.
 Another way of playing the cajón is to use an ordinary bass drum pedal, thus turning the cajón into an indirect percussion instrument which can be played with the feet.
 This enables the player to beat it just like a pedal-bass drum, thus leaving the hands (and one other foot) free to play other instruments.
-On the other hand, it also restricts the player's standard cajón-playing position, as when the cajón is placed on the ground, in the bass drum location, it is hard for the performer to slap it with her or his hands.
+On the other hand, it also restricts the player's standard cajón-playing position, as when the cajón is placed on the ground, in the bass drum location, it is hard for the performer to slap it with their hands.